tellnobody1/launcher/README.md

 ## Development

-### Branching model

-* [main](https://github.com/KeikaiLauncher/KeikaiLauncher) - This branch has commits considered finished and stable.
-* [next](https://github.com/KeikaiLauncher/KeikaiLauncher/tree/next) - This branch has commits which are unfinished, under development and potentially unstable.
-This branch gets force merged all the time, so, the git commit structures will never be stable.
-* [hacks](https://github.com/KeikaiLauncher/KeikaiLauncher/tree/hacks) - This branch is upstream of the 'next' branch, it includes commits which will never be part of _main_, but might be considered pretty useful.

 ### Releasing a new version

 1. Cut a new branch named `release/<version>`, where version should be the intended release version followng semantic